Jujulego/jill/README.md

 Jill uses the `workspaces` attribute of your root package.json manifest to build your workspaces dependency tree.
 That done it can offer you various utilities:
 - `jill list` prints a list of all your workspaces, with many useful filters
-- `jill run` build all workspace's local dependencies before run a given script
+- `jill run` Run a task expression in a workspace, after having built all its dependencies.
+- `jill group` Deprecated in favor of run
 - `jill each` do the same as `run` but for a list of workspaces, optimizing builds.<br />
   Supports the same filters as `list`.
 - `jill tree` prints current workspace's local dependency tree